EwD-Project/EwD-Public/Reading_Rules.md

 ### [L4] Sub-Rule 3.5 – Verbs whose last syllable is convertible into strong:

-In this case, the last syllable may **attract the S1 or the S2**.
+In this case, the last syllable may _receive the S1 or the S2_.
 The exact pattern depends on the number of syllables of the word and on the spoken accent.

 > E.g. (L4):
 >